Excellent Care for All Act

 The Excellent Care for All Act, 2010 is a law passed by the Ontario Legislature which attempts to make the health care sector more accountable to its patients.

 Provisions

-The Act was signed into law by Premier Dalton McGuinty in 2010.
 The Act focused on Ontario patients and the importance of high-quality patient health care.
 The act stipulates a number of requirements that all healthcare organizations must follow.
 This includes the maintenance of an active quality committee, performing an annual survey of staff and patients, and linking executive salary to the attainment of quality-improvement targets.
 The Act also created the Office of the Patient Ombudsman.

 Legislators believe that these provisions will make the health care sector more accountable to its patients.

+Health Quality Ontario

+Incorporated under the name, Ontario Health Quality Council, Health Quality Ontario was originally incorporated pursuant to the Commitment to the Future of Medicare Act, 2004.

+The Excellent Care for All Act continued the council.
+In 2011, 5 organizations were merged into the council.
+They are: